9 Feb 2026

 Fixed deposits lock in your money with a bank or financial institution for a set tenure.
 During this tenure, the institution offers a guaranteed interest rate, and at the end of the tenure, you will receive the initial amount plus earned interest.
 Early withdrawal may incur fees or penalties, so it's advisable to ensure you have enough funds for daily needs.

-• Can take the risk of investments
+• Can afford the risk of losing part, or all of your investments.

 You don’t have to feel left out if you choose not to invest your CPF savings.
-Your CPF savings will continue to grow steadily over time with the risk-free interest rates.
+Your CPF savings will continue to grow steadily over time with the stable, risk-free interest rates.

 Information in this article is accurate as at the date of publication.